EnableX/Multiparty-Video-Conference-Open-Source-NodeJS-Heroku-Application/README.md

 #### 3.2.2 Test

-* Open a browser and go to [https://yourdomain.com:4443/](https://yourdomain.com:4443/).
+* Open a browser and go to [https://localhost:3000/](https://localhost:3000/).
 The browser should load the App.
-* Allow access to Camera and Mic as and when prompted to start your first RTC Call through EnableX
+* Allow access to Camera and Mic as and when prompted to start your first RTC Call through EnableX.

 ## 4. Server API